williamjxj/nextjs-supabase/docs/payment.md

 ---

 This comprehensive implementation guide provides everything needed to expand your gallery's payment capabilities beyond Stripe to include PayPal and cryptocurrency payments, focusing on the **3 core widely-used payment methods** as requested.
 The documentation includes complete code examples, security considerations, and a clear implementation roadmap.

+## Popular Payment Service Providers

+Popular payment service providers and gateways supporting these methods include:

+	•	Stripe: Supports credit/debit cards, digital wallets, bank transfers, subscription billing, and multi-currency payments.
+	•	PayPal: Known for wallet payments and BNPL options, widely trusted and accepted globally.
+	•	Google Pay and Apple Pay: Leading digital wallets with biometric and mobile payment integration.
+	•	Amazon Pay: Streamlined checkout using Amazon account payment methods.
+	•	Authorize.net, Braintree, Helcim, Square, Adyen: Other notable gateways offering various payment method support and features for different business sizes and needs.

+In summary, to optimize a web app shopping experience in 2025, offering a combination of credit/debit cards, major digital wallets (Apple Pay, Google Pay, PayPal), and bank transfer options is recommended to cover the majority of customer preferences and regions.